yogurt-foundation/yogurt-css-documentation/src/table-layout.md

 ---
 id: tab-layout
 title: Table Layout
-description: Utility for defines the algorithm used to layout table cells, rows and columns.
+description: Utilities for defines the algorithm used to layout table cells, rows and columns.
 layout: default
 ---